Bone Marrow Aspiration and Biopsy

 • Rare genetic diseases

-Doctors can also use the results from these procedures to better understand a blood cancer, including its subtype and stage, determine whether a treatment is working, and monitor any side effects of chemotherapy.
+Doctors also use the results from these procedures to better understand a blood cancer, including its subtype and stage, determine how well a treatment is working, and monitor side effects of chemotherapy.

 What is a bone marrow aspiration and biopsy?